Nima-Khodabandelou/Notes/notes.md

       constructor

-	      special method to initialize state
+	      special method to init state

-	      invoke when class instantiate, obj created, and memory allocated for object -> no sense to make it static
+	      invoke when class instantiate, obj created, and memory allocated for obj -> no sense to make it static

 	      default constructor called on obj creation
 	       using new keyword